-The legal name of our society is The Association for the Protection of Fur-Bearing Animals, although we do business as The Fur-Bearers.
+Established in 1953, The Fur-Bearers is a registered Canadian charity.
+Our full legal name is The Association for the Protection of Fur-Bearing Animals (although we do business as The Fur-Bearers).

 The purposes of the Society are: